onera/paradigm/training/C/02_Exercise_1/exercise_1.md

 In this section, `ParaDiGM` tools are used to generate a simple mesh for this exercise: a cube made of tetrahedra.
 You have nothing to do here.
 Still if you are curious about this feature, you can have a look [here](https://numerics.gitlab-pages.onera.net/mesh/paradigm/dev/user_manual/simple_mesh_gen/dcube_nodal.html#C-API).

+In your numerical simulation software you rarely generate a mesh.
+This step actually generates a block-distributed mesh which is distributed in the same way as a mesh you would have **read in parallel**.

 ```{code-cell}
 ---
 "editable": false